lanpa/tensorboardX/README.md

 ## Tweaks

-*built-in feature in `tensorflow-tensorboard 0.4rc`.*

-To show more images in TensorBoard's image tab, just modify the hardcoded `event_accumulator` in `~/anaconda3/lib/python3.6/site-packages/tensorflow/tensorboard/backend/application.py` as you wish.
+To add more ticks for the slider (show more image history), you can modify the hardcoded `event_accumulator` in `~/anaconda3/lib/python3.6/site-packages/tensorflow/tensorboard/backend/application.py` as you wish.

 For `tensorflow-tensorboard` > 0.17 see https://github.com/lanpa/tensorboard-pytorch/issues/44